 When Do Premature Babies Begin to Gain Weight?

 Breastfeeding is one of the most important things that you need to do to promote healthy weight gain in your baby.
 Mother’s milk is the best way to build a premature baby’s strength and health.
-It will also help their gut to grow and prevent all kinds of infection.
+It will also help prevent all kinds of infections.

 Colostrum is the first milk that your breasts produce, and this is where your baby’s feeding should be started.
 Colostrum is full of nutrients and it offers all the nourishment that your baby needs at this time.

-Preemies need to be fed following a schedule and not on demand.
+Preemies need to be fed following a schedule, and not on demand.
 Keep track of when you are feeding your baby and try and feed him at regular intervals.
-This will help the baby get their nutrients at the right time.
+This will help him baby get vital nutrients at the right time.
 Talk to your doctor about how often you need to feed your baby.
-Your doctor might ask you to feed your baby every 2-3 hours and you need to do that even at the cost of your baby’s sleep.
+Your doctor might ask you to feed your baby every two to three hours, and you need to do that even at the cost of your baby’s sleep.

-As your baby turns 4-5 months, the doctor will tell you when and how you can include solid foods.
+As your baby turns four to five months old, the doctor will tell you when and how you can include solid foods.

-A neonatal paediatrician will analyse your baby’s condition and then decide on the best way to feed them during the initial weeks.
+A neonatal paediatrician will analyse your baby’s condition and then decide on the best way to feed him during the initial weeks.
 Some of the ways in which preemies are fed are:

-The nutrients and fluids are sent via an IV line which goes into the preemie’s leg, arm or head.
-This is the preferred method if the preemie is very premature, has breathing problems as the lungs are not fully developed, and the digestive system is premature.
+The nutrients and fluids are sent via an IV line, which goes into the preemie’s leg, arm or head.
+This is the preferred method if the baby is very premature, has breathing problems as the lungs are not fully developed, and the digestive system is premature.

 Oral and Nasal Feeding

-Nasal feeding or gavage feeding involves sending the mother’s milk or formula directly to the baby’s stomach via a tube through their nose or mouth.
-This is suggested for babies who have weak a heart or lungs and have coordination problems.
+Nasal feeding or gavage feeding involves sending the mother’s milk or formula directly to the baby’s stomach via a tube through the nose or mouth.
+This is suggested for babies who have a weak heart or lungs and coordination problems.

-When the baby can suck and swallow, the medical team will help you to attempt breastfeeding.
+When the baby can suck and swallow, the medical team will help you attempt breastfeeding.

 Central Line Feeding